We may receive compensation when you click on links to products from our partners.

 Again, the more research you’ve done upfront, the better you can evaluate the terms you are being offered.

 The bottom line probably does not boil down to one number.
 Salaries may be structured to offer an equity piece or bonuses.

 Flexibility, training programs, promotion opportunities, salary/performance review, vacation, insurance and other perks are an important part of the overall remuneration you will be receiving.

 If you choose to negotiate the pay or benefits, the more research you have done, the better you can present your case.
 There are many sources of salary information by industry and role such as salary surveys by professional associations, the National Association of Colleges, and websites like Indeed and Monster, or the Bureau of Labor Statistics.

 Speaking with people in your professional network within the industry, consulting employment ads, and discussions with external recruiters can give you a lot of insight into the current compensation trends.

 Read the Fine Print

 Finally, remember that a written offer letter is often regarded as a contract from a legal standpoint.
 It is important then that this offer covers any aspects that are important to you and reflects the conversations that lead up to it.
 If official company policies are codified, ask for a copy to review.

-Typically you only have a couple days to review and accept a job offer.
+Typically you only have a couple of days to review and accept a job offer.
 Be prepared, know what is realistic as well as what you want and where you have room to negotiate.
-Good luck in your new job!
+Good luck with your new job!